-Thames Path - Battersea to Richmond
+Thames Path - Battersea to Richmond (★★★☆☆)

-Joining up with the river
+Joining back up with the river

-From here I head along the river - in the opposite direction to central London - passing under Wandsworth Bridge, and then navigating around the Refuse Tip (yay!), before returning to the river at Wandsworth Park.
+From here I head along the river (in the opposite direction to central London) - passing under Wandsworth Bridge, and then navigating around the Refuse Tip (yay!), before returning to the river at Wandsworth Park.

 The view across the river while walking through Wandsworth Park